Karmak23/licorn/docs/ltrace.en.rst

 	# ltracing daemon's internals, a little more readable:
 	export LTRACE='daemon^thread^inotifier'

-	# this will not work as expected,
+	# WARNING: the following will not work as expected,
 	# because containers and modules are in the wrong order:
 	export LTRACE='thread^inotifier|daemon^users^groups|core'

-	# you should have written:
+	# use this one instead:
 	export LTRACE='daemon^thread^inotifier|core^users^groups'

 	#… i'm sure you got the point.